The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Introduction

 \subsubsection{Generating functions}

 Let $P_3(d)$ denote the number of monomial points of $\Hilb^d(\AA^3)$, equivalently, the number of plane partitions of $d$.
 MacMahon gave the famous formula

 The singularities of monomial points, for example the tangent space dimension, yield a refinement of this formula.
 A plausible first step to obtain it, would be to take $P^{\sm}_3(d)$ to be the number of \emph{smooth} monomial ideals in $\Hilb^d(\AA^3)$ and try to determine a closed formula for the generating series $\sum_{d\geq 0}P^{\sm}_3(d)q^d$.
+By \Cref{RemarkProduceSmooth}, we can generate all smooth monomial ideals up to a given $d$ directly (that is, without computing all monomials ideals).
 The first fourteen values of $P^{\sm}_3(d)$ are as follows

 As far as we know, this sequence does not appear in the combinatorial literature.